Why People Move to Panama

 panama sunset hammock

-People from all over the world come on a Panama Relocation Tour.
-About 50% of our clients come from the United States, and about 25% are Canadians.
+Now, people from all over the world come on a Panama Relocation Tour.
+About 70% of our clients come from the United States, and about 10% are Canadians.
 We also have clients from England, Germany, France, Poland, Russia, Italy, Spain, Turkey, China, Singapore, South Africa, Egypt, Sri Lanka, United Arab Emirates (Dubai), New Zealand, Australia, Bahamas, Cayman Islands, and more!
-It’s fun for me, and it’s fun for everyone on the tour to meet people from other countries who are also considering relocating to Panama.
+Meeting people from other countries who are considering relocating to Panama is fun for everyone on the tour.

-Over the last 4-5 years, the reasons for moving and the demographic have changed.
+Over the last few years, the reasons for moving and the demographic have changed.

-Now, people in their 30s, 40s, and 50s are coming on Panama Relocation Tours and relocating to Panama.
-These people are obviously not retirees.
-They are also looking for that new adventure, but they are looking for business opportunities that are plentiful in Panama.
-Some already have online businesses which they can run from anywhere there is an internet connection.
+Now, people in their 30s, 40s, and 50s are taking Panama Relocation Tours and relocating to Panama.
+They want to reduce living costs and are looking for a new adventure.
+Most already have online businesses they can run from anywhere with an internet connection.
+Getting a job or starting a business in Panama is not so easy.

-There are many more families with children moving to Panama too.
-In Panama, you have the freedom to homeschool if you want to, or there are bi-lingual schools for as little as $80 a month.
+Many more families with children are moving to Panama, too.
+In Panama, you can homeschool if you want to, or there are bi-lingual or international schools.

 WHAT ATTRACTS PEOPLE TO PANAMA?

 Proximity!
 Panama is close to the United States.
-Miami is only a 2-hour flight.
-From Panama, it is a quick flight to Ecuador, Colombia, Chile, Argentina, Costa Rica, Belize, Mexico, etc. Living in Panama makes it easy to explore and enjoy adventures in other countries too.
+Miami is only a 2.5-hour flight.
+It is a quick flight from Panama to Ecuador, Colombia, Chile, Argentina, Costa Rica, Belize, Mexico, etc. Living in Panama makes exploring and enjoying adventures in other countries easy.

 Even though Panama is a small country, it is packed with a lot of diversity.
-Drive an hour in any direction, and you can completely change your environment.
+Drive an hour in any direction and completely change your environment.
 Panama City is a very cosmopolitan city where you can find anything you want.
 There are first-class restaurants, fancy malls, opera, ballet, a subway, and some of the best hospitals in Latin America.

 Another huge benefit for retirees in Panama is the world’s best retiree program, the Pensionado Visa.
-With this visa, you must prove a lifetime income of $1000 for singles or $1250 for a couple.
-Then you qualify for discounts like 20% discount when eating out, 10% off prescription drugs, 25% discount on airfare or cruises to anywhere in the world, and many other discounts.
+With this visa, you must prove a lifetime income of $1000 for singles or $1250 for couples.
+After you get your permanent visa, you qualify for discounts like 20% off when eating out, 10% off prescription drugs, 20% off at the doctor’s, 25% off airfare to anywhere in the world, and many other discounts.

 The Panama Relocation Tours demographic is changing.

 In August, a family from Seattle came on the tour and decided to stay instead of flying back to the United States.
-Within two weeks, they had a nice rental house, a car, a bank account, a visa, and a corporation set up.
-A few months later, they opened a new restaurant after hiring contractors to completely renovate the building, getting all the permits and health certificates, and hiring employees.
-Try doing all that so fast anywhere else!
+Within two weeks, they had a lovely rental house, a car, a bank account, a visa, and a corporation set up.

-That’s a really good reason to move to Panama!
-And it is why many younger adults are moving to Panama to work.
+That’s a really good reason to move to Panama, and it is why many younger adults are moving there to work.
+You can get a raise by just moving to Panama!

 Yes, you can retire on what you have right now instead of working to save more for retirement.
 You may even be able to retire early!